 In 2005, the zones were abolished but reciprocity remained.

 Then in May 2012, the government passed a bill ending the reciprocity requirement, to attract more foreign homebuyers.
 Since August 2012, the government has allowed nationals from 183 countries to buy properties in Turkey.
 In addition, the size of land foreigners can buy without needing special permission was increased from 2.5 hectares, to 33 hectares.

 In its early years, Turkey’s AKP government was seen internationally as the Islamic equivalent of Europe’s Christian Democratic parties, i.e., a force for moderation and modernity.
 The AKP was credited with bringing economic growth and political stability to Turkey.
-EU membership was declared to be one of the government’s top priorities.
+EU membership was one of the government’s top priorities.
 In September 2010 it won public approval for its plans to amend the constitution, partly to meet the requirements for EU membership, but above all to reduce further the power of the military.